 Enjoy Classical Music in the Park

 Almost every weekend in August until mid-September, classical music will be intertwined with the beauty of nature at the Parc Floral, part of a massive green area in the east of Paris called the Bois de Vincennes.
 All concerts are free after having paid the entry to the park itself, which is €6 for adults and free for children 7 years or younger.
 You could turn this into an entire day-trip, since the Bois de Vincennes has a lot to offer: The Château de Vincennes – a medieval fortress – plenty of play areas for childen, a zoo, trails for biking and walking, a lake, boats for hire and lots of great picnic spots.
-Concerts start at 4pm and you can find the schedule here.
+Concerts start at 4pm.

 Classique au Vert – Classical Music in the Park